-Next up is the socket.
-You can't bend the leads of a socket like you can with the other components, so it won't stay in on its own until it is soldered.
+Next up is the IC socket.
+You can't bend the leads of the sockets like you can with the other components, so they won't stay in on their own until they are soldered.

-Again, it's much easier to do this upside down with gravity holding it in place for you, so you'll want do this before you do any of the taller components.
+Again, it's much easier to do all of these at once with gravity holding it in place for you, so you'll want do this before you do any of the taller components.